plausible/website/_posts/2022-06-20-how-we-built-a-1m-arr-open-source-saas.md

 We launched on Product Hunt.
 This is typically a big event for new startups.
 Product Hunt was worthwhile, but it's not our core growth strategy, so it was just another day for us.
 We didn't put all of our eggs in this one basket.

-Launching on community sites gives your project a spotlight for a few days, but it's not a sustainable channel to acquire customers in the long term.
+Launching on community sites gives your project a spotlight for a day or two, but it's not a sustainable channel to acquire customers in the long term.
 It brings that famous spike of hope after which follows the flat line of nope.

 We got more than 1,000 visitors and 15 trial signups from Product Hunt on the launch day, but only a few days later, we were getting fewer than 20 visitors from there.
 As far as we're concerned, launches like this are nice, but they don't mean much for your continued growth.
+Something else is needed.

 Here's [how not to launch on Product Hunt (and lessons from our successful launch)](https://plausible.io/blog/product-hunt-launch).